 3.1.
-As required in NCAA bylaws, each academic year, each member school shall administer the consent form to its student-athletes (including partial qualifiers and non-qualifiers) and each student-athlete shall sign a drug-testing consent form in which the student-athlete consents to be tested for substances banned by the NCAA.
+As required in NCAA legislation, each academic year, each member school shall administer the consent form to its student-athletes (including partial qualifiers and non-qualifiers) and each student-athlete shall sign a drug-testing consent form in which the student-athlete consents to be tested for substances banned by the NCAA.
 Failure to complete and sign the consent form as required shall result in the student-athlete's ineligibility for participation in practice and competition in all intercollegiate athletics.
 The drug-testing consent form remains in effect until a subsequent form is executed.

-- 3.2.
+3.2.
 Student-athletes who test positive for a banned substance, or who breach NCAA testing protocol requirements, are subject to loss of eligibility.
 These student-athletes may be subject to additional testing for all NCAA banned substances by the NCAA at any time.
-Drugtesting penalties are legislated under NCAA Bylaws 18.4.1.4 (Divisions I and II) and 18.4.1.5 (Division III) Ineligibility for Use of Banned Drugs. - 3.3.
+Drug-testing penalties are legislated under NCAA bylaws.

+3.3.
 Breach of Protocol.
-A student-athlete will be considered to be in breach of protocol and treated as if they tested positive for a banned substance other than cannabinoids and narcotics if the student-athlete: - Fails to arrive at the collection station without legitimate justification as determined by the NCAAdesignated drug-testing agency; - Fails to provide a urine specimen according to collection procedures; - Leaves the collection station without authorization from the DCO before providing a specimen according to protocol; or - Attempts to alter the integrity of the collection process.
-A breach of protocol will be documented by the DCO. - 3.4.
+A student-athlete will be considered to be in breach of protocol and treated as if they tested positive for a banned substance other than narcotics if the student-athlete:

+- Fails to arrive at the collection station without legitimate justification as determined by the NCAA-designated drugtesting agency; - Fails to provide a urine specimen according to collection procedures; - Leaves the collection station without authorization from the DCO before providing a specimen according to protocol; or - Attempts to alter the integrity of the collection process. - A breach of protocol will be documented by the DCO.

+3.4.
 Tampering.
-Where it is identified by the NCAA or its designated drug-testing agency that a student-athlete was involved in tampering (e.g., urine substitution or related methods) with an NCAA drug-test sample, and the incident is supported by student-athlete admission, clear observation or other highly irrefutable evidence, the student-athlete shall be charged with the loss of eligibility as legislated under NCAA Bylaws 18.4.1.4.4.1 (Divisions I and II) and 18.4.1.5.4.1 (Division III) Tampering With a Drug-Test Sample.
+Where it is identified by the NCAA or its designated drug-testing agency that a student-athlete was involved in tampering (e.g., urine substitution or related methods) with an NCAA drug-test sample, and the incident is supported by student-athlete admission, clear observation or other highly irrefutable evidence, the student-athlete shall be charged with the loss of eligibility per NCAA legislation.